coq-community/autosubst/README.md

 ## Requirements

 - Coq 8.9 - 8.12
-- to compile ssreflect-based examples, ssreflect is still needed even with Coq 8.8; version 1.7 appears to work.
+- to compile `examples/ssr`, ssreflect is needed; version 1.7 appears to work

 ## Installation